 The schools follows the Bradford MBC / BSCB ‘Children missing from Education’ procedures – see https://bso.bradford.gov.uk/Schools/CMSPage.aspx?mid=50

 All registers must be completed accurately twice daily using SIMS.
 First day contact must be made in cases where a parent/carer has not reported the reason for the child’s absence.
 Any unauthorised absence must be reported to the local authority immediately after ten days.
 We will ensure that each school has at least two emergency contacts.
-See attendance policy for further information
+See attendance policy for further information.

 Safer Recruitment and Selection